 |Continuous assessment||Partial exams||General exam|

-With the purpose of measuring the acquisition of the above-mentioned learning outcomes, students’ assessment is based on three components:
+With the purpose of measuring the acquisition of the above-mentioned learning outcomes, attending students’ assessment is based on three components:

 - Short quizzes (25% of the final grade), open and closed questions aimed to assess students’ understanding of the core material of the course.
 The quizzes are open book and can be taken remotely via Blackboard.

 - A final group project (35% of the final grade) aimed to validate students' ability to work as part of a team, think critically and make valuable contributions that draw on the skills acquired in class.